dnsge/twitch-mobile-emotes/README.md

 # twitch-mobile-emotes

-An HTTP server that intercepts and modifies Twitch's IRC-over-WebSockets chat and its emoticon CDN to introduce BetterTTV and FrankerFaceZ custom emotes to native chats, specifically on mobile.
+An HTTP server that intercepts and modifies Twitch's IRC-over-WebSockets chat and its emoticon CDN to introduce BetterTTV, FrankerFaceZ, and SevenTV custom emotes to native chats, specifically on mobile.

 ![GIF of different emotes](.github/mobile_emotes.gif)